Copenhagen: 16th and 17th centuries

-In disputes prior to the Reformation of 1536, the city which had been faithful to Christian II, who was Catholic, was successfully besieged in 1523 by the forces of Frederik I, who supported Lutheranism.
-Copenhagen's defences were reinforced with a series of towers along the city wall.
-After an extended siege from July 1535 to July 1536, during which the city supported Christian II's alliance with Malmö and Lübeck, it was finally forced to capitulate to Christian III.
+Before the Reformation of 1536, the city was faithful to Christian II, who was Catholic.
+It was successfully besieged in 1523 by the forces of Frederik I, who supported Lutheranism.
+Later, towers were built along the city wall.
+The city supported Christian II's alliance with Malmö and Lübeck but a siege from July 1535 to July 1536 forced it to capitulate to Christian III.
 During the second half of the century, the city prospered from increased trade across the Baltic supported by Dutch shipping.
 Christoffer Valkendorff, a high-ranking statesman, defended the city's interests and contributed to its development.
 The Netherlands had also become primarily Protestant, as were northern German states.

-During the reign of Christian IV between 1588 and 1648, Copenhagen had dramatic growth as a city.
-On his initiative at the beginning of the 17th century, two important buildings were completed on Slotsholmen: the Tøjhus Arsenal and Børsen, the stock exchange.
+During the reign of Christian IV between 1588 and 1648, Copenhagen experienced dramatic growth.
+On his initiative, in the early 17th century, two important buildings were completed on Slotsholmen: the Tøjhus Arsenal and Børsen, the stock exchange.
 To foster international trade, the East India Company was founded in 1616.
-To the east of the city, inspired by Dutch planning, the king developed the district of Christianshavn with canals and ramparts.
-It was initially intended to be a fortified trading centre but ultimately became part of Copenhagen.
-Christian IV also sponsored an array of ambitious building projects including Rosenborg Slot and the Rundetårn.
-In 1658–1659, the city withstood a siege by the Swedes under Charles X and successfully repelled a major assault.
+East of the city, the king developed the district of Christianshavn with canals and ramparts inspired by Dutch planning.
+Intended as a fortified trading centre, it ultimately became part of Copenhagen.
+Christian IV sponsored many other ambitious building projects including Rosenborg Slot and the Rundetårn.
+In 1658–1659, the city withstood a siege by the Swedes under Charles X and a major assault.

 By 1661, Copenhagen had asserted its position as capital of Denmark and Norway.
-All the major institutions were located there, as was the fleet and most of the army.
-The defences were further enhanced with the completion of the Citadel in 1664 and the extension of Christianshavns Vold with its bastions in 1692, leading to the creation of a new base for the fleet at Nyholm.
+All major institutions were located there, as was the fleet and most of the army.
+Its defences were enhanced with the completion of the Citadel in 1664 and the extension of Christianshavns Vold with its bastions in 1692, leading to the creation of a new base for the fleet at Nyholm.